-As some of you may know, during the fall of 2013 I was on medical leave from school and – at the time, faking – an attempt at recovery from severe anorexia.
+As some of you may know, during the fall of 2013 I was on medical leave from school and, at the time, faking an attempt at recovery from severe anorexia.
 It’s not a time in my life that I am proud of, by any means, but I’ve come to terms with it being what it was at the time.
-Eating disorders are tricky, deceiving, diseases and although I’ve always been a very honest, trustworthy, reliable, and respectful person, my eating disorder turned me into someone I’m not and someone I’m not proud of.
-I was so sick, malnourished, and entrenched in the patterns and addictions that come along with eating disorders that I was lying to my parents, my friends, my treatment team, and ultimately even to myself.
-I had convinced everyone, myself included, that I was trying to recover all the while I was still engaging in behaviors, losing weight, and finding ways to get around rules and responsibilities.
+Eating disorders are tricky, deceiving, diseases and although I’ve always been a very honest, trustworthy, reliable, and respectful person, my eating disorder turned me into someone I’m not and someone I’m not.
+I was so sick, malnourished, and entrenched in the patterns and addictions that come along with an eating disorder that I was lying to my parents, my friends, my treatment team, and ultimately even to myself.
+I had convinced everyone that I was trying to recover all the while I was still engaging in behaviors, losing weight, and finding ways to get around rules and responsibilities.

 I convinced my parents in early September that if I gained weight 6 weeks consecutively that I should be allowed to get a puppy.
 Our old english setter, Chloe (who this blog is named after!!) had recently gone blind the previous summer and wasn’t able to do the same things she used to be able to do with me – I was literally starving for love and affection and I thought a puppy would provide the perfect solution.
 I convinced my parents that a puppy would give me motivation – something to live for, a reason to get out of bed in the mornings, and a reason to eat and work towards recovery even more.
 They fell for it.
 My poor parents were so desperate to cling to some form of hope that I would make it out of this dreadful disease alive that they gave in to my pleadings and arguments for a puppy and they agreed.

-At the time, I was seeing a dietician once every 2 weeks (that’s all insurance would allow – but that’s another rant for another post haha) and so we agreed that if I went three appointments in a row with an increase in weight that I could look into getting a puppy from the local human society.
+At the time, I was seeing a dietician once every 2 weeks (that’s all insurance would allow) and so we agreed that if I went three appointments in a row with an increase in weight that I could look into getting a puppy from the local humane society.
 I was so desperate for a puppy.
 I was so desperate to keep up the facade that I was truly recovering even when I wasn’t.
 I knew all the tricks and all the ways to get around things.
-I also happened to know that drinking a lot of water and not going to the bathroom afterward increases your weight (not rocket science, I know but when your brain is literally starved you become pretty proud of being able to form any logic or retain any information).
 I water loaded before being weighed, I wore heavy clothing, I even went so far as to show up to appointments with wet hair because I thought it would add a few extra ounces (plot twist: it doesn’t, but drinking water and wearing heavy clothing DID).
 My weight crept up by decimal points over those 6 weeks – or so everyone thought.

-A few weeks after getting Rachi I was right back to my old ways and my weight began the downward spiral that I had previously been deceiving everyone of and hiding.
-I couldn’t hide it any longer.
+A few weeks after getting Rachi I was right back to my old ways and my weight began the downward spiral that I had previously been hiding, but I couldn’t hide it any longer.
 I was not in any place, physically, to be able to handle a puppy and, had I not been living with my parents and had their help, it would have been a recipe for disaster.
-But my parents loving Rachi, even HALF as much as I do, made all the difference in the world and, maybe selfishly, they never once threatened to get rid of her despite my lying, deceiving, and manipulating.
+But my parents loving Rachi – even HALF as much as I do – made all the difference in the world and, maybe selfishly, they never once threatened to get rid of her despite my lying, deceiving, and manipulating.

 Despite my physical, mental, and emotional condition Rachi and I formed a bond like no other during those months after I first brought her home.
 This little bundle of unconditional love and energy brought so much life into our family home when so much life was being sucked out of it by my eating disorder.
 Rachi kept me warm at night when anorexia stole all the heat from my body.
-Rachi would curl up and nestle into my chest at night when I was sure my heart was about to stop beating and my chest ached from all the strain my heart and other muscles were under.
+Rachi curled up and nestled into my chest at night when I was sure my heart was about to stop beating and my chest ached from all the strain is was under.
 When I got sick in the middle of the night – entire boxes of laxatives firing their way through my mid section, when I was sure I was going to die on the floor of the bathroom – moaning and in pain, Rachi would bark and scratch at my parent’s bedroom door until they woke up and were able to help me.
-When I say that my rescue dog rescued me – I mean it quite literally.
+When I say that my rescue dog rescued me, I mean it quite literally.
 Through the panic attacks when she would wrap herself up in my lap, reminding my to breath; through the dissociative episodes when she provided kisses and warmth that brought me back down to reality; through all the times when suicide seemed appealing – she was there and she kept me grounded and alive.
 She is literally an angel sent by God because I fully believe that, had I not had her with me during those months, I would have died.